Hawaiian Living FAQs

 Q. What is the time difference from Canada?

 A. Hawaii follows Hawaii Standard Time (GMT-10 hours), which is 5 hours behind Eastern Standard Time and 2 hours behind Pacific Standard Time.
-Hawaii does not observe Daylight Savings Time so add one extra hour to the time difference during this period (March through November).
+Hawaii does not observe Daylight Savings Time so we add one extra hour to the time difference during this period (March through November).

 Q. Is it easy to bring our pets to the state of Hawaii?